Kotlin/KEEP/proposals/denotable-nullability-flexible-types.md

 ```

 Other options:
-* Use some soft modifier, e.g., `flexible`, which is more explicitly obvious then `!`.
+* Use some soft modifier, e.g., `flexible`, which is more explicitly obvious than `!`.
 * Use special type constructor defined in Kotlin built-ins, e.g., `Flexible<T>`.
 This doesn't require additional soft
 keyword.
 However, syntax noise of additional angular brackets may make code harder to read.